atro-itu/bdsa-project-newgit/docs/presentation.md

 Single responsebility

-1. The `AnalysisController` class is responsible for handeling HTTP requests related to code analysis, and the `ICommitFetcherService` and `IForkFetcherService` interfaces define a clear set of methods for fetching commits and forks, respectively.
+1. The `AnalysisController` class is responsible for handeling HTTP requests related to code analysis, and the `ICommitFetcherService` and `IForkFetcherService` interfaces defines a clear set of methods for fetching commits and forks, respectively.

 Dependency inversion

-1. The `AnalysisController` class follows this principle because it uses construtor injection to inject dependencies into the ?`AnalysisController` class.
-This allows the class to depend on abstactions in this case interfaces, rather than on concrete implementations of those abstractions.
-By using this, our code becomes more flexible and eaiser to maintain because the dependencies of the `AnalysisController` class can be changed without modifying the class itself.
+1. The `AnalysisController` class follows this principle because it uses construtor injection to inject dependencies into the `AnalysisController` class.
+This allows the class to depend on abstractions in this case interfaces, rather than on concrete implementations of those abstractions.
+By using this, our code becomes more flexible and easier to maintain because the dependencies of the `AnalysisController` class can be changed without modifying the class itself.

+The Interface Segregation Principle

+1. The program has many small interfaces that classes implement.
+The classes that implements the interfaces uses the behavoir from the methods in the interface.
+The classes use all of these message, to define a certain behavior without any redundant methods.

 ## Testing and Code Quality

+Another benefit of using dependency injection is that it makes it easier to write tests of the classes using the injections, as this allows us to use mocking to create "fake" or "mock" instances of the dependency, and then inject that into the class, for example when testing our controller.
+`

 At the start the tests lacked a bit behind the development.
 When the tests were written to get 100% coverage SonarCloud was also implemented.
-SonarCloud also makes sure that the code quality is good, and we do not have any codesmells.
+SonarCloud also makes sure that the code quality is good, and we do not have any code smells.
 This can be seen here: ![SonarCloud](../images/sonarcloud_overview.png)

 Even though we have 100% coverage, we have not implemented any integreation tests.